fouad1233/Advanced_C_Programming/README.md

 ### External variables

 External variables are stored in data segment of memory, they are accessible from any function in the program.
 They are also called global variables.
-You can use `extern` keyword to get a global variable and use from other file.
-Please take a look to external_variables.c and external_variables1.c .
+You can use `extern` keyword to get a global variable and use from other file. ***Please take a look to external_variables.c and external_variables1.c** *.
 They are initialized as 0.

 ### Static variables

+***Take a look to static_variables.c***

+#### Static Local Variables

 Static variables are stored in data segment of memory not stack,they are accessible only from the function they are declared in.
 They have the property of preserving their value even after they are out of their scope.
 Hence, static variables preserve their previous value in their previous scope and are not initialized again in the new scope!!